 - Do not hang any items on the head restraints, or from the restraint legs. - Do not place any object between an occupant and the seat-back. - Install each restraint in its proper location. - Only use genuine Honda replacement head restraints.

-Folding Rear Seat
+Folding the Rear Seats Down